seladb/pickledb-rs/README.md

   create a new DB, load a DB from file, get/set key-value pairs of different types, and more
 * [Lists](https://github.com/seladb/pickledb-rs/tree/master/examples/lists) which shows how to use lists in PickleDB: create new lists, add/remove items from lists, retrieve items from lists, remove lists, and more
-* [dibz](https://github.com/quadroli/dibz) a sample databse application for storing key value pairs.
+* [dibz](https://github.com/quadroli/dibz) a sample databse application for storing key value pairs

 ## Changelog